 What is a value?

-BRYTER supports Text, Number, Date, Email as basic value types that can either be referenced in the module or a document output, or changed or updated with an action node.
-With Value nodes, authors can use or create these value types:
+BRYTER supports Text, Number, Date, and Email as basic value types that can either be referenced in the Module or a document output or changed or updated with an Action Node.
+With Value Nodes, authors can use or create these value types:

 What can I do with values?

-A value node can be set to a number, a date, a text block, or an email address.
-This new node type should also make initialising values more discoverable and intuitive since Action nodes do something whereas Value nodes are used to simply set or create values.
+A Value Node can be set to a number, a date, a text block, or an email address.
+This new Node type should also make initializing values more discoverable and intuitive since Action Nodes do something whereas Value Nodes are used to simply set or create values.

 Learn more about each type of Value below: